 Husband, wife open primary care practice for Hispanic community in Huntsville

 HUNTSVILLE, Ala.
-(WAFF) - There’s a new clinic in town filling a critical need, healthcare for Spanish speakers and no insurance is needed.
+(Great Health Divide) - There’s a new clinic in town filling a critical need, healthcare for Spanish speakers and no insurance is needed.

 WAFF 48 stopped by the Clinica Medica Moscati on Lowe Avenue in Huntsville Thursday.